Tap-Payments/gosell-js-client/README.md

   </head>
   ```

-- Make sure that you allow the Google Pay™ payment method to be in the Tap JS Checkout library by adding the following line to your code:
+- Make sure that you allow the Google Pay™ payment method to be in the goSell library by adding the following line to your code:

 ```javascript
 <body>